Ardakilic/WhatTheTag/README.md

 * There are also pages such as "**user's uploaded photos**", "**all photos tagged with xx**".
 * You can **preview** the photos in a Bootstrap modal, and **download directly**.
 * There is also a **photo details page**.
 In this page there are **Disqus comments**, and **social buttons**.
-* In **administration panel**, while uploading / editing a photo, **you may also fetch the exif data of a photo directly and add them into the tags**.
+* In **administration panel**, while uploading / editing a photo, **you may also fetch the EXIF data of a photo directly and add them into the tags**.
 So let's say you've already tagged a photo before.
 If it's tagged normally, the system gets the tags and adds them into the tags list of the photo.
 * You can also preview the photo before uploading.

 ##Requirements